On the Variance, Admissibility, and Stability of Empirical Risk Minimization: Main Results

-\begin{remark} Comparing Theorem \ref{T:RandomFull} to Theorem \ref{T:Rnd} of the previous sub-section, one sees that if $\cI_L(n, \PP) \lesssim \nms$, the minimax optimality of the variance is implied either by a bound of $\nms$ for the upper isometry constant $\cI_U(n, \PP)$ or by the Lipschitz and interpolating assumptions \ref{A:IsoData}-\ref{A:Interpolate}, one might wonder whether the latter set of assumptions actually themselves imply such a bound on $\cI_U(n, \PP)$.
+\begin{remark} One may suspect that the assumptions of almost interpolation and robustness are incompatible, which would render our theorem vacuous.
+However, perhaps counter-intuitively, in the high-dimensional setting these assumptions can coexist.
+For example, interpolation with $O(1)$-Lipschitz functions may be possible when the ``intrinsic'' dimension of $\cX$ is $\Omega(\log(n))$ (depending on the richness of $\cF$), though it is generally impossible when the dimension is $o(\log(n))$ (this follows from the behaviour of the entropy numbers of the class of Lipschitz functions; cf. \cite{dudley1999uniform}). \end{remark} \begin{remark} Using Assumptions \ref{A:Convex},\ref{A:Diameter},\ref{A:CCP},\ref{A:IsoData}, one may prove the same bound as in Theorem \ref{T:Rnd}, i.e. that $\cV(\erm, \cF,\PP) \lesssim \eps_{V}^2$, without requiring the noise or the function class to be uniformly bounded.
+The idea is to obtain the crucial concentration bounds in the proof of Theorem \ref{T:Rnd} by using the LCP properties of $\vec \xi$ and $X\sim \PP$ along with the robustness of $\cF$, rather than via Talagrand's inequality. \end{remark} \begin{remark} Comparing Theorem \ref{T:RandomFull} to Theorem \ref{T:Rnd}, one sees that if $\cI_L(n) \lesssim \nms$, the minimax optimality of the variance is implied either by a bound of $\nms$ for the upper isometry constant $\cI_{U}(n)$ or by the Lipschitz and interpolating Assumptions \ref{A:IsoData}-\ref{A:Interpolate}, one may wonder whether the latter set of assumptions actually themselves imply such a bound on $\cI_{U}(n)$.

 In fact, the opposite is true: these assumptions are mutually exclusive as soon as the minimax rate is $o(1)$.
-Indeed, the assumption that the function class is almost interpolating (Assumption \ref{A:Interpolate}) means that $\hat f_n(\vec X) := (\hat f_n(X_1), \ldots, \hat f_n(X_n))$ closely tracks the observation vector $\vec Y$ (though Assumption \ref{A:Interpolate} only requires this to hold a non-negligible event, the proof of Theorem \ref{T:RandomFull} shows that up to increasing the absolute constant $C$, almost interpolation actually holds with high probability).
-The variance of $\vec Y$ is bounded below by that of $\vec \xi$, which is $1$ (measured with respect to $\|\cdot\|_n$), which implies easily that the \textit{empirical} variance of $\hat f_n$ is of order $O(1)$ as well.
+Indeed, the assumption that the function class is almost interpolating (Assumption \ref{A:Interpolate}) means that $\vec\erm$ closely tracks the observation vector $\vec Y$ (though Assumption \ref{A:Interpolate} only requires this to hold a non-negligible event, the proof of Theorem \ref{T:RandomFull} shows that up to increasing the absolute constant $C$, almost interpolation actually holds with high probability).
+The variance of $\vec Y$ is bounded below by that of $\vec \xi$, which is $1$ (measured with respect to $\|\cdot\|_n$), which implies easily that the \textit{empirical} variance of $\erm$ is of order $O(1)$ as well.

-On the other hand, a bound of $\nms$ on the upper isometry constant means that up to a multiplicative factor and an additive error of $\nms$, when $\|\hat f_n - \E \hat f_n\|^2$ is small then so is $\|\hat f_n(\vec X) - \E \hat f_n(\vec X)\|_n^2$.
-Taking expectations one obtains that the empirical variance of $\hat f_n$ is asymptotically bounded by the population variance plus $\nms$, which is certainly $o(1)$. \end{remark}
+On the other hand, a bound of $\nms$ on the upper isometry constant means that up to a multiplicative factor and an additive error of $\nms$, when $\|\erm - \E \erm\|^2$ is small then so is $\|\erm(\vec X,\vec Y) - \E \erm(\vec X,\vec Y)\|_n^2$.
+Taking expectations, one obtains that the empirical variance of $\erm$ is asymptotically bounded by the population variance plus $\nms$, which is certainly $o(1)$. \end{remark}